jacober-calc/DM32-series/README.md

 > - **LICENCE.txt**
 > - **README.me**

-Consulting the Readme before use is highly recommended.
+Consulting **Readme.pdf** before use is highly recommended.
 The program is simple enough to use, but the readme contains useful information and reference.
 The file you will want to install on your calculator is **Astrodynamics.d32**.

-## Using the State File
+## Using the Statefile

 Using the program to calculate perfectly circular orbits from any main body in the Solar System (including the MOON) is really easy.
 The user uses a single variable (either orbit height, velocity, period, sidereal days, or circumference) to produce orbital data for the remaining variables.
-The state file leverages the DM32 four-line display to showcase orbital data in a clean and wildly understandable way.
+The Statefile leverages the DM32 four-line display to showcase orbital data in a clean and wildly understandable way.

 ### First Sample Problem ###